-HEVC a NorDig IRD with UHDTV HEVC HDR&WCG SFR capability HEVC HFR a NorDig IRD with UHDTV HEVC HDR&WCG HFR capability (planned for the future, this profile is not yet specified) HbbTV a NorDig IRD with HbbTV capability according to section 15.
+HEVC a NorDig IRD with UHDTV HEVC HDR&WCG SFR capability

+HEVC HFR a NorDig IRD with UHDTV HEVC HDR&WCG HFR capability (planned for the future, this profile is not yet specified)

+HbbTV a NorDig IRD with HbbTV capability according to section 15.
 An HbbTV IRD has (Internet access) connectable capability.
-Observe, HbbTV mandatory for NorDig HEVC iDTVs.
-PVR a NorDig IRD with capability for recording services and later playback of them, according to section 14 (also referred to as NorDig PVR).
+Observe, HbbTV mandatory for according to section 14 (also referred to as NorDig PVR).